G4MAlexVannorsdall/php-shopping-list/README.md

 # Shopping List

 This is a simple shopping list application, written in PHP.
+It uses Domain Driven Design (DDD) and a CQRS (Command Query Responsibility Separation) structure.

 ## Usage